griffithlab/civicpy/docs/exports.rst

     >>>from civicpy.exports.civic_vcf_writer import CivicVcfWriter
     >>>from civicpy.exports.civic_vcf_record import CivicVcfRecord

-CIViCPy also supports exporting of CIViC assertion records to JSON files, where assertions are represented as Global Alliance for Genomics and Health (GA4GH) Genomic Knowledge Standards (GKS) objects.
+CIViCpy also supports exporting of CIViC assertion records to JSON files, where assertions are represented as Global Alliance for Genomics and Health (GA4GH) Genomic Knowledge Standards (GKS) objects.
 GKS JSON exports are maintained via the :mod:`civic_gks_writer` and :mod:`civic_gks_record` modules in the civicpy.exports